-Whether you want to add extra coverage or flair to your swimwear, or maybe a bit of both, these DIY swimsuit cover-ups are just what you need!
+Whether you want to add extra coverage or flair to your swimwear, or maybe a bit of both, these DIY swimsuit cover-ups are just what you need.
 No matter what type of crafting you do, you can find a tutorial to make for your next trip to the beach or pool.
 Some of these styles take a little planning, but others come together in minutes.

 01 of 16

 Crochet a Beachy Dress